dgoffredo/dogpack/README.md

+# DogPack
+It's a Protocol Buffer schema based validator for MessagePack.
+For dogs.

+## Dependencies
 [dependencies/](dependencies/) contains git submodules that are the runtime dependencies of this tool.
 Run the following command to make sure they're
 cloned: